DecentricCorp/Lightrail-API-Docs/apiary-sources/sections/object-model.md

 ### Contacts

-An individual customer is represented by the _Contact_ object in Lightrail.
+Individual customers are represented by _Contact_ objects in Lightrail.
 You can store some basic information about the individual such as their name and email address on the Contact object.
 Contacts can be associated with Cards in order to track and analyze different Lightrail values held by a customer as we will discuss below.

 ### Gift Cards